 Of all the things to do in Hervey Bay, attending the Hervey Bay Ocean Festival should be at the top of your list.
+The festival celebrates the start of the Hervey Bay whale watching season.
 One of the most popular events of the festival is the Whale Parade and Concert, held on the last Saturday of the event.

 Everyone loves a parade, don’t they?
 Well, the community of Hervey Bay certainly does.